YoeriNijs/pincet/README.md

 console.log(result2); // false
 ```

-There is also an experimental Count decorator.
+There is also a Count decorator.
 Please see 'supported decorators' in this readme.

 ### Sort values
 Pincet provides a default sorting mechanism.
 By default, there are methods to sort on strings or numbers.
 For instance: